-In Cuba, the country of scarcity, healthy eating takes a back seat in the country’s long list of priorities.
-Lovers of healthy eating or those with nutritional requirements headed for Cuba may face some hurdles.
+In Cuba, healthy eating often takes a back seat in the country’s long list of priorities.
+Lovers of healthy foods or those with nutritional requirements headed for Cuba may face some hurdles.
 But with preparation and knowledge, it is possible to eat nutritiously in Cuba.
-Whether you’re moving long-term or touring for a short period, I will break down the logistics on how to eat healthy in a country with limited access to resources and information.
+Whether you’re moving long-term or touring for a short period, I will break down the logistics on how to eat healthy in this special country despite its limited access to resources.

 How to Eat Healthy While Traveling Through Cuba (Short-term Travel)